cfengine/documentation/examples.markdown

 The example policy will now be executed every five minutes along with the rest of your main policy.

-**Notes**: You may have to fill the example with data before it will work.
+**Notes:** You may have to fill the example with data before it will work.
 For example, the LDAP query in `active_directory.cf` needs a domain name.
 In the variable declaration, replace "cftesting" with your domain name: